5 key considerations when buying a cleanroom.

 - Cleanliness/ classification level.
-Classification requirements are most often product driven through approved manufacturing guidelines.
+In the vast majority of cases, classification requirements are product driven through approved manufacturing guidelines.
 You will need to research your specific manufacturing cleanliness requirements to create your user requirement specification (sometimes abbreviated to URS).

 - Size of room required.
-Your cleanroom supplier can help you to answer this question but they will need to know; the dimensions of any large pieces of equipment, this can particularly effect ceiling heights.
-How many people will be in the cleanroom at any one time and the volume of product/ material kept inside the room.
+Your cleanroom supplier can help you to answer this question but they will need to know; the dimensions of any large pieces of equipment, including heights.
+How many people will be in the cleanroom at any one time and the volume of product/ material to be kept inside the room?

 - Additional controls.
 Are temperature and humidity important to your process?
 If so define it.
 Be aware that controlling temperature and humidity will greatly increase both your purchase price and running costs.